vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 called Ghatasphota 105 Women, zsauca for married s in the

-case of the death of parents or brother or in case they hear of it beyond ten days, within 2 year or after a sear from death or of death of grandfather 278-279, in case of married y. if they were delivered or died at father's house then only ibe father has to observe zsauca for one or three days, but none other. vise, acc. to Vigo 278; four classes of, that were Lo be altogether abaodoped and not girea even starving maintenance 105, goulty of offence liable to death sentence are to be popished with catting off a Jimb 80, married w. had to obserse zsauca for three days for death of parents or step-nother of ten days bad pot elapsed from death or for the remaining days out of ten 278, may perform prānāyāmas and give gilts as pedances in secret 125, of drija classes guilty of adultery with 2 Sidra could be farified by a pedance if they do not give birth to a cbilā of the intercourse 105, of all varnas were allowed to drink pañcagavya as Temoser of sios 142, three acts specially condemned in Tonea, yiz, sexdal intercourse with
+case of the death of parents or brother or in case they hear of it beyond ten days, within 2 year or after a sear from death or of death of grandfather 278-279, in case of married y. if they were delivered or died at father's house then only ibe father has to observe zsauca for one or three days, but none other. vise, acc. to Vigo 278; four classes of, that were Lo be altogether abaodoped and not girea even starving maintenance 105, goulty of offence liable to death sentence are to be popished with catting off a Jimb 80, married w. had to obserse zsauca for three days for death of parents or step-nother of ten days bad pot elapsed from death or for the remaining days out of ten 278, may perform prānāyāmas and give gilts as pedances in secret 125, of drija classes guilty of adultery with 2 Sidra could be farified by a pedance if they do not give birth to a cbilā of the intercourse 105, of all varṇas were allowed to drink pañcagavya as Temoser of sios 142, three acts specially condemned in Tonea, yiz, sexdal intercourse with

 a man of lower vama, causing abortion, Eilling husband 105, toles abont uncleanliness for women in monthly Olsess are older tban Tai S 309, that hare adopted beterodox viesys and practices, that are thies es of gold and the like, that attempt to bill husbands, that are uocbaste, that drin. liquor or attempt suicide should not be cffered water op death and no zapca sboald be obserred for them 301; toosure of entire head prescribed for all women at Prayāga by Raghooandada, though others did not agree 603; fere regarded as Dacieaa on child birth, the duration of imponty depending on the sex of